 The colors looked great and my kids really liked the fact that their art was 3D!

 Once our pictures were made we put them outside to start melting in the sun.
+Make sure that there is little to no wind or your crayon shavings may be blown away before they begin to melt.

 We made sure to do the art on a day that was really hot and sunny outside, but make sure that there is also no wind.
 Otherwise all of the crayon shavings will blow off the canvas before they have a chance to melt and set